DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 2-TIER AND 3-TIER LAN ARCHITECTURE

-- The TWO-TIER LAN DESIGN consists of TWO Hierarchical Layers:
+- The TWO-TIER LAN design consists of two Hierarchical Layers:
     - ACCESS LAYER
     - DISTRIBUTION LAYER
-- Also called a “COLLAPSED CORE” DESIGN because it omits a layer that is found in the THREE TIER DESIGN : THE CORE LAYER
+- Also called a “COLLAPSED CORE” design because it omits a layer that is found in the THREE TIER design : THE CORE LAYER
 - ACCESS LAYER
-    - The LAYER that END HOSTS connect to (PCs, Printers, Cameras, etc)
+    - The layer that END HOSTS connect to (PCs, Printers, Cameras, etc)
-    - Typically, ACCESS LAYER SWITCHES have lots of PORTS for END HOSTS to connect to
+    - Typically, access layer SWITCHES have lots of ports for END HOSTS to connect to
     - QoS MARKING is typically done here
-    - Security Services like PORT SECURITY, DAI, etc are typically performed here
+    - Security Services like port SECURITY, DAI, etc are typically performed here
     - SWITCHPORTS might be PoE-Enabled for Wireless APs, IP Phones, etc.
 - DISTRIBUTION LAYER
-    - Aggregates connections from the ACCESS LAYER SWITCHES
+    - Aggregates connections from the access layer SWITCHES
-    - Typically is the border between LAYER 2 and LAYER 3
+    - Typically is the border between layer 2 and layer 3
     - Connects to services such as Internet, WAN, etc
     - Sometimes called AGGREGATION LAYER